Could this be Brexit breakthrough week?

-Will the UK be able to negotiate bilateral trade deals with the US, India, China etc. to compensate for the loss of EU membership?
-In what timeframe?
+Could the UK negotiate bilateral trade deals with the US, India, China etc. to compensate the loss of EU membership, and in what timeframe?
 Will these partners demand more liberal immigration rules to the UK for their citizens?

 I doubt the UK will easily reclaim the existing benefits gained under EU membership.
 I expect more liberal immigration rules will be a necessary part of any trade deal.